-In its first year, Seton Health Alliance, which included Austin Regional Clinic and the Seton Healthcare Family’s three Community Health Centers, focused on improving the patient experience and care of Medicare patients, a rapidly growing vulnerable population that increasingly is underserved by the fee-for-service health care model.
+In its first year, Seton Health Alliance, which included Austin Regional Clinic and the Ascension Ascension Seton’s three Community Health Centers, focused on improving the patient experience and care of Medicare patients, a rapidly growing vulnerable population that increasingly is underserved by the fee-for-service health care model.

 “The Alliance will allow Lone Star Circle of Care to take the already exceptional care we provide our Medicare patients to the next level,” said Dr. Tamarah Duperval-Brownlee, Lone Star Circle of Care chief medical officer.
 “As a part of Seton Health Alliance, our patients can feel confident that Lone Star is always supporting them and influencing their health care, beyond the clinic walls and throughout every aspect of their lives.”